KeboHQ/monitor/README.md

 # Monitoring

-This uses on Docker to setup Kebo's monitoring and alerting system including- [Prometheus](https://prometheus.io/docs/introduction/overview/) (plus node and blackbox exporters), [AlertManager](https://prometheus.io/docs/alerting/alertmanager/), [Grafana](https://grafana.com/), [NGINX](https://www.nginx.com/) and [Certbot](https://certbot.eff.org/).
+This uses on Docker to setup Kebo's monitoring and alerting system including- [Prometheus](https://prometheus.io/docs/introduction/overview/) (plus node and blackbox exporters), [AlertManager](https://prometheus.io/docs/alerting/alertmanager/), [Grafana](https://grafana.com/) and [NGINX](https://www.nginx.com/).
+[Lego](https://github.com/KeboHQ/monitor) is used externally to obtain/renew [Lets Encrypt](https://letsencrypt.org/) SSL certificates.

-Nginx and Certbot are used to provide the relevant HTTP based services and automate SSL certificate provision.

 ## Requirements

-The setup requires some secret details (API Keys, Passwords, etc) which are provided by a separate .env file containing the secret details in environment variables.
-These are used by the configuration files where needed.
+The setup requires various secret details (API Keys, Passwords, etc) which are provided by a separate .env file.
+These are used by several configuration files where needed.

 The host machine you will be deploying the services to must have [Docker](https://docs.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed.